Mehdi256/Rotor-Cuda/README.md

 ### To search in a Range (CPUs)
 - **-t ?** how many cpu cores to use?
 (1-128 max)
 - **-n ?** save checkpoint every ? minutes.
 (1-1000)
-- If you do not specify -n ? (isearch without continuing)
+- If you do not specify -n ? (search without continuing)
 - After the Rotor-Cuda_Continue.bat file appears, you can continue from the last checkpoint.
 - To continue correctly, do not change the parameters inside the bat file.
 - **IF YOU DO NOT NEED TO CONTINUE, DELETE THE Rotor-Cuda_Continue.bat !!!**
 - If you start another range without deleting, a counter will be taken from the baht file and an incorrect continuation will start instead of searching.
-- Example: Checkpoin recording every 2 minutes:
+- Example puzzle: Checkpoin recording every 2 minutes:
-- ```Rotor-Cuda.exe -t 6 -m address --coin BTC --range 400000000:7ffffffff 1PWCx5fovoEaoBowAvF5k91m2Xat9bMgwb -n 2```
+- ```Rotor-Cuda.exe -t 6 -m address --coin BTC --range 8000000000000000:ffffffffffffffff 16jY7qLJnxb7CHZyqBP8qca9d51gAjyXQN  -n 2```

 ### Random (CPUs)
 - **-t ?** how many cpu cores to use?
 (1-128 max)